“Hi!” at its physical core can be best defined as a sound with an intonation. But is it so?

-Personalizing interactions at the practice is still a nascent project, one that always goes to the backburner, considering the gravity of other issues plaguing the dental landscape.
-There is never an effort to get back to the patients unless they have booked an appointment or be physically present at your practice.
+Personalizing interactions at the practice is still a nascent project, one that always goes to the back burner, considering the gravity of other issues plaguing the dental landscape.
+There is never an effort to get back to the patients unless they have booked an appointment or are physically present at your practice.
 Why are they not remembered?

-Why is it that you need to spend time to brainstorm perfecting patient communication at your dental practice?
+Why do you need to spend time brainstorming and perfecting patient communication at your dental practice?
 What’s in it for the provider, the patient, and the practice?

-From the patient side, a healthy communication with the provider always leaves the patient happy.
-When they are educated about the treatment plans, financing options, and the best possible utilization of their plan benefits, h/she starts seeing you as a true partner willing to offer guidance and helping them get the best oral care treatment.
+From the patient's side, healthy communication with the provider always leaves the patient happy.
+When they are educated about the treatment plans, financing options, and the best possible utilization of their plan benefits, they start seeing you as a true partner willing to offer guidance and help them get the best oral care treatment.

 For the practice, it’s the numbers that matter.
 It’s almost pointless if you can’t keep your patients returning to your practice.
-Patient retention, controlled patient loss, increased production volume, all are dependent on getting your patient to the same page as yours.
+Patient retention, controlled patient loss, and increased production volume depend on getting your patient on the same page as yours.
 Just like all relationships- friends or family, the strength of your relationship with your patient solely depends on how well you communicate and how you make them feel.

-It’s simple- when you communicate well you are empowering your patients for informed decision making.
+It’s simple—when you communicate well, you empower your patients for informed decision-making.
 And it doesn’t stop there.
 When they choose you over for the second time, your practice has earned a loyal customer who can bring in more revenue, more profits, and even more patients.

 Hands down, effective patient communication is a win-win for all the stakeholders.
 But are you investing enough on the front and closely monitoring the progress?